stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 When all chains have completed, the output files are combined into a single `posterior_sample` object.

+If any of the runs fail for any reason, this function returns `None` and reports all error messages.

 #### CmdStanPy specific parameters

 * `model` - CmdStanPy model object